sveto8/archInstall/README.md

   components for minimal).
 It has no dotfile-based config — everything is configured through its own Settings app after login, so there's nothing for the script to generate or for you to hand-edit.
+- XFCE and Cinnamon are installed as X11 sessions, not Wayland, even though every other DE option here is Wayland — both desktops' Wayland support is still experimental upstream (known issues include black screens on login with some GPU/driver combinations), so X11 is the stable, working choice for these two specifically.
 - `arch-manager.sh` is a convenience wrapper, not a replacement for understanding what each script does — it just saves typing `curl`/`chmod`/filenames by hand.
 Nothing about the four numbered